"We are all homeless - just workin' our way home." - Denver Moore

 The New York Times Bestseller now made into a motion picture

-October 20th is the National Release of the Movie Same Kind of Difference as Me
+Watch the HEART of Same Kind of Different as Me Trailer

 The unlikely journey of two very different men